Panchenko-Lab/NuPoSe/README.md

-# NuPoSe: Classifyin nucleosomal and non-nucleosomal DNA and identifying the related features
+# NuPoSe: Classifying nucleosomal and non-nucleosomal DNA and identifying the related features

 <p align='justify'>
 NuPoSe is a deep-learning framework that predicts nucleosome positioning and identifies related features.
 Figure 1 illustrates NuPoSe's framework, which comprises four main steps.